 How does the Order Fufilment work?

-iii) Both: is the option for vendors to use different options depending on their products or categories.
-For example, a vendor may wish to have the more popular products that sell more regularly be fulfilled by Veo, and may wish to keep some of the less regular (e.g. seasonal products) to fulfil from their own premises.
+iii) Both: is the option for Brands to use different options depending on their products or categories.
+For example, a Brand may wish to have the more popular products that sell more regularly be fulfilled by Veo, and may wish to keep some of the less regular (e.g. seasonal products) to fulfil from their own premises.
 But the different products can circulate throughout the year, or for certain promotions, or as popularity across different product lines increases.

 The best way to decide between the two options is to gauge the size and scope of your business and understand the most efficient, cost effective, and most suitable option for your Veo marketplace sales.

 If you’re interested to learn about having your orders fulfilled by Veo you will be able to note this on your Application Form under section ‘Fulfilfment’.
-(The Application Form will be sent to all vendors who complete the initial Expression of Interest form at the top of this page.)
+(The Application Form will be sent to all Brands who complete the initial Expression of Interest form at the top of this page.)